Eliza Manningham-Buller: Lecture on torture in the House of Lords (9 March 2010)

-Giving a lecture in the House of Lords, Baroness Manningham-Buller said "the government did lodge protests" to its US counterparts once the extent of torture was known.
+Giving a lecture in the House of Lords, Manningham-Buller said "the government did lodge protests" to its US counterparts once the extent of torture was known.
 It is the first time that has been said publicly.
 Asked if she had known of the use of waterboarding and other techniques of pressure while she was Director General of MI5, from October 2002 until her retirement in April 2007, she said she had done, and had disapproved.
 "Nothing – not even the saving of lives – justifies torturing people ... the Americans were very keen to conceal from us what they were doing [with suspects]".

 2010 Iraq inquiry comments

-Baroness Manningham-Buller giving evidence to the Iraq inquiry in July 2010 said the decision to go to war meant that "Our involvement in Iraq, for want of a better word, radicalised a whole generation of young people, some of them British citizens who saw our involvement in Iraq, on top of our involvement in Afghanistan, as being an attack on Islam," she said, before immediately correcting herself by adding "not a whole generation, a few among a generation".
+Manningham-Buller giving evidence to the Iraq inquiry in July 2010 said the decision to go to war meant that "Our involvement in Iraq, for want of a better word, radicalised a whole generation of young people, some of them British citizens who saw our involvement in Iraq, on top of our involvement in Afghanistan, as being an attack on Islam," she said, before immediately correcting herself by adding "not a whole generation, a few among a generation".
 As a result, she said she was not "surprised" that UK nationals were involved in the 7 July 2005 bombings in central London.
 She said she believed the intelligence on Iraq's threat was not "substantial enough" to justify the action.
 A year after the invasion, she said MI5 was "swamped" by leads about terrorist threats to the UK.

 Desert Island Discs

 Manningham-Buller was a castaway on Desert Island Discs broadcast on BBC Radio 4 in November 2007 giving her first interview after her retirement.
 She talked briefly about her personal life and her former professional life, including her reactions to the 7 July 2005 London bombings and the importance of protecting their agents.
-She explained that she had decided on her retirement date shortly after she took up the Director General job, choosing to retire with a total of 33 years' service in the security services.
+She said that she had decided on her retirement date shortly after she took up the Director General job, choosing to retire with a total of 33 years' service in the security services.
 She chose an anthology of poems edited by Ted Hughes and Seamus Heaney, entitled The Rattle Bag.